 Scaling conversational skills is developing communication competencies among all employees to foster collaboration.
 Scaling conversational skills enhances team interactions and supports a culture of open dialogue.
 Scaling conversational skills promotes a common language for feedback and discussion.
 Organizations that focus on conversational skills report a 20% increase in team collaboration.
 Scaling conversational skills fosters trust and motivation by ensuring that all employees feel equipped to engage in meaningful conversations.

-A study from Ibarra, H., & Hunter, M. 2007 titled “How Leaders Create and Use Networks” discusses the significance of conversational skills in leadership and coaching.
+A study from Ibarra, H., & Hunter, M. in 2007 titled “How Leaders Create and Use Networks” discusses the significance of conversational skills in leadership and coaching.
 The authors argue that effective leaders and coaches use conversational skills to build networks and facilitate better communication, which is crucial for mentoring and coaching relationships.
 Inconsistent training, however, leads to varying communication abilities.
 Communication breakdown, on the other hand, hinders teamwork.
 After scaling conversational skills, applying The GROW Model provides a structured approach for coaching conversations.

 18. The GROW Model